Trolleybuses in Valparaíso: Post-1995

 By 1992 only one of the older (1946–1948) Pullmans remained unrebuilt and still serviceable, 1947-built No. 814.
 ETCE's longtime president, Pedro Massai, decided to keep No. 814 in original form, due to its appeal as a heritage vehicle, No. 814 having become the oldest unmodernized trolleybus still in normal service anywhere in the world.
 Pullman 814 was damaged by fire in August 2003, but ETCE repaired it, and the unique vehicle returned to service in December 2003.
-It remains in regular service in 2017.
+It remained in regular service until 2019 and intermittently in 2021.

 In July 2003, the system's 15 remaining Pullman-Standard trolleybuses, built between 1946 and 1952, were accorded National Historic Monument status by the Chilean government's Consejo de Monumentos Nacionales, the formal decree of this being signed on 26 September 2003.
-They are the oldest trolleybuses still in regular service anywhere.
-Also, Valparaíso has long been the only city in the world where Pullman-built trolleybuses still operate in revenue service.
+They were already the oldest trolleybuses still in regular service anywhere at that time.
+Also, Valparaíso had long been the only city in the world where Pullman-built trolleybuses still operated in revenue service, after the last such vehicles in service anywhere else were retired in Seattle in 1978.